A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: The HJB Equation and an Equivalent Stochastic Identity

 {where $\mathcal{L}:=-\frac{1}{2}\cdot \text{Tr}\left(\sigma \sigma^\top \text{Hess}(V) \right) + \mu^\top \nabla V$ is the diffusion operator; $\nabla V$ and $\text{Hess}(V)$ denote the gradient and Hessian of $V$, respectively; and $a \vee b\coloneqq\max\{a,b\}$ for scalars $a$ and $b$.} To elaborate, the first term on the left-hand side of Eq.~\eqref{eq:qvi}, {which we will refer to as the ``no action'' term,} represents taking no action, {which intuitively means that} the warehouse manager opts to do nothing when the system state is $x$.
 The second term, {which we will refer to as the ``intervention'' term,} corresponds to placing an order when the system state is $x$, with the warehouse manager determining the order size vector $y^*$ that minimizes future expected discounted costs.

 The HJB equation \eqref{eq:qvi} will not be used directly to learn the value function $V$ in our approach.
 Instead, we rely on a related probabilistic characterization of $V$, to be described shortly in Eq.~\eqref{eq:keyidentityprop}.
 To this end, we begin by specifying what we call a \emph{reference policy} that is used to generate sample paths of the inventory process.
 That is, it facilitates our sampling of the paths living in the state space.
 We refer to the state process under the reference policy as the \emph{reference process}, denoted by $\tilde{X}(\cdot)$.
-Roughly speaking, we choose a reference policy so that the reference process tends to occupy the parts of the state space that we expect the optimal policy to visit frequently.
+Roughly speaking, we choose a reference policy so that the reference process tends to occupy the parts of the state space that we expect the optimal policy to visit frequently, {so as to enable efficient and stable training of the neural networks}. {Note that the reference process plays the same role as the forward diffusion process in standard deep BSDE methods; see, e.g., Eq.~(16) in \cite{han2018solving}.}

 { As mentioned earlier, \cite{johnson1967optimality} characterized the optimal policy for the SJRP as a $(\sigma, S)$ policy.
-Also, for our approximating impulse control problem, a careful examination of the HJB equation \eqref{eq:qvi} suggests that whenever an order is placed, the inventory vector is brought up to an order-up-to vector that is independent of the current inventory vector, provided the latter does not exceed the order-up-to vector (more will be said about this at the end of Section \ref{sec:algorithm}).
+Also, for our approximating impulse control problem, a careful examination of the HJB equation \eqref{eq:qvi} suggests that whenever an order is placed, the inventory vector is brought up to an order-up-to vector that is independent of the current inventory vector, provided the latter does not exceed the order-up-to vector (more will be said about this {in} Section \ref{sec:algorithm}).
 Thus, we build on a (randomized) order-up-to policy for choosing a reference policy.
 Additionally, we set the order times under the reference policy as the event times of a Poisson process with rate $\lambda$.
 We let $T_j$ denote the $j$th event time of the Poisson process for $j=1,2,\dots$.
 Given these event times, we let $Z_j \in \mathbb{R}^d,$ for $j=1,2,\dots,$ be random vectors drawn independently from a common distribution $\Phi$.
 In particular, $Z_j$ will serve as the (random) order-up-to vector for the $j$th order under the reference policy. {That is, $(Z_j - \tilde{X}(T_j-))^+$ denotes the order quantity associated with the order-up-to vector $Z_j$; here, $(x)^+$ denotes the componentwise positive parts of $x\in \mathbb{R}^d$, and $\tilde{X}(T_j-)$ denotes the inventory vector just before time $T_j$.} }